 Applicants or their contractors may submit their rebate application online, or you may contact PEC’ Conservation department by phone or email listed below:

 |Fax to: ||(512) 533-0777 |

 Residential HVAC Rebate Program

 Installations completed within a given program year will only be eligible for that funded program year and cannot qualify for the preceding or subsequent year’s program.
 For example: any installations completed within 2015 are not eligible for the funded 2016 program.

 Step 4: PEC reviews rebate application

-If the rebate application is approved, then PEC will issue a bill credit to the member within three to five weeks.
+If the rebate application is approved, PEC will issue a bill credit to the member within three to six weeks.
 If the house is being rented and the landlord has a PEC landlord account, then PEC will issue a rebate check to the landlord.